jovanneste/Emotion-XAI-Videos/README.md

 ### Prerequisites

 This project utilises several feature extraction methods and different machine learning frameworks to create the explanations.
 Additionally, `lime_base` is needed in order to build the explanation model.
 See [here](https://github.com/marcotcr/lime) for LIME documentation.
+The required libraries can be installed using `pip`:

 ```bash
 $ pip install torch